 Can Intrinsic & Extrinsic Motivation Co-Exist?

 Intrinsic and extrinsic motivation can co-exist.
-Psychologists often use both intrinsic and extrinsic motivation to help people change their behavior and get motivated to accomplish their goals.
-For example, a psychologist may use extrinsic motivation to help a person reduce their alcohol consumption by focusing on external reasons (e.g., avoiding going to jail, improved relationships with family members, better health).
-Additionally, a psychologist may use intrinsic motivation to help people reduce alcohol consumption (e.g., enhanced self-esteem, aligned with person’s values, enjoy subjective experience of being sober rather than intoxicated).
+Psychologists and other therapists often use both intrinsic and extrinsic motivation to help people change their behavior and get motivated to accomplish their goals.
+For example, a therapist may use extrinsic motivation to help a person reduce their alcohol consumption by focusing on external reasons (e.g., avoiding going to jail, improved relationships with family members, better health).
+Additionally, a therapist may use intrinsic motivation to help people reduce alcohol consumption (e.g., enhanced self-esteem, aligned with the person’s values, enjoy subjective experience of being sober rather than intoxicated).

 4 Ways to Utilize Intrinsic Motivation

-Here are 4 tips to help you tap into intrinsic motivation:
+Here are four tips to help you tap into intrinsic motivation:

 1. Reconnect With the Initial Vision or Inspiration that Excited You

-That initial vision, passion or dream provided you with enough courage to take the initial steps in faith.
-Don’t let your exhaustion or stress get in the way of you taking the remaining necessary steps in faith in order to achieve your goals.
-Sometimes along the way we have to do things that are difficult, unwanted, or tough to live our life purpose.
+That initial vision, passion, or dream provided you with enough courage to take the initial steps in faith.
+Don’t let your exhaustion or stress get in the way of you taking the remaining necessary steps in order to achieve your goals.
+Sometimes, along the way, we have to do things that are difficult, unwanted, or tough to live into our life’s purpose.
 By reconnecting with that initial feeling or vision, we can increase intrinsic motivation when we are exhausted.
-That initial inspiration is still present and capable of making you feel alive and intrinsically motivated.
-Give yourself permission to daydream about that initial vision and feel how good it will feel when you accomplish your goals.
+Give yourself permission to daydream about that initial vision and imagine how good it will feel when you accomplish your goals.

 2. Ask Yourself What You Need to Manage Life Circumstances